Frequently asked questions for the Rock Lobster Fishery

 Will there be any change to the recreational fishing arrangements?

-The draft plan maintains existing recreational fishing arrangements and access.
+The plan maintains existing recreational fishing arrangements and access.
 However, there will be a focus over the life of the plan consistent with the Target One Million election commitment to quantify the recreational take of rock lobster.
 This will improve the quality of information being used to make fishery management decisions.

-The draft Rock Lobster Fishery Management Plan (Attachment 1) has been prepared by The Victorian Fisheries Authority with the assistance of a stakeholder-based Steering Committee comprised of representatives from Seafood Industry Victoria (SIV), Rock Lobster Fishery Access licence holders, VRFish, SCUBA Divers Federation, The Nature Conservancy and an independent scientist.
+The Rock Lobster Fishery Management Plan (Attachment 1) has been prepared by The Victorian Fisheries Authority with the assistance of a stakeholder-based Steering Committee comprised of representatives from Seafood Industry Victoria (SIV), Rock Lobster Fishery Access licence holders, VRFish, SCUBA Divers Federation, The Nature Conservancy and an independent scientist.

 What is the current state of the rock lobster resource?